markusroellig/WL-PDR/README.md

 PDRica is a port of the simple toy PDR model PyPDR written by Simon Bruderer (http://www.mpe.mpg.de/~simonbr/research_pypdr/).
 This is not meant to be a model for real world applications but to test certain numerical or physical aspects of PDR modelling in a very simple model setup.

+So far the package is not yet uploaded.
+The test notebook contains all the code.